houqb/DSS/README.md

 From left to right: Source, Groundtruth, Ours, DCL, DHS, RFCN, DS, MDF, ELD, MC, DRFI, DSR.

 ### Useful links that you might want
 * [MSRAB](https://people.cs.umass.edu/~hzjiang/drfi/index.html): including 2500 training, 500 validation, and 2000 test images.
 (This is also our training set.)
+The source images can be found [here](http://mmcheng.net/msra10k/).
 * [MSRA10K](http://mmcheng.net/msra10k/): You can also use this dataset for training as some works did.
 * [Evaluation Code (Windows)](https://github.com/MingMingCheng/CmCode/tree/master/CmLib/Illustration): The cold is based on MS Visual Studio.
 * [Evaluation Code (Ubuntu)](https://github.com/Andrew-Qibin/SalMetric): This code is based on C++ and with a python wrapper for python users.